 Compared to the rest of the country, citizens of Charleston spend much less time in their cars: on average, their commute to work is only 17.26 minutes.
 This also means that noise and pollution levels in the city are less than they would otherwise be.

-The citizens of Charleston are very well educated compared to the average community in the nation: 38.67% of adults in Charleston have a bachelor's degree or even advanced degree.
+The population of Charleston is very well educated relative to most cities and towns in the nation, where the average community has 21.84% of its adult population holding a 4-year degree or higher: 38.67% of adults in Charleston have a bachelor's degree or even advanced degree.

 The per capita income in Charleston in 2010 was $34,182, which is wealthy relative to West Virginia and the nation.
 This equates to an annual income of $136,728 for a family of four.
 However, Charleston contains both very wealthy and poor people as well.